 I broke off a square and a half of the chocolate and popped it in the microwave.
 While it was warming, I cut the lollipop sticks in half while Elise “sliced” the bananas with her “big girl” fork.

 A tip – we tried the lollipop stick two ways and the best way was keeping the banana slice vertical.
-The middle of our bananas were too mushy to hold everything after it was covered with chocolate.
-Sadly, we had to eat them before they made it too the freezer. :)

 Once the chocolate was melted, I stuck the cut lollipop stick into the chocolate and pushed it through the banana slice.
 Once each slice was pierced with the stick, I laid them out on a small cookie sheet covered in wax paper.

 We then used a small spoon to scoop and slather some chocolate to a slice that I’d stuck with a lolly stick.
 Because our little one was going to get these for dessert, I limited the chocolate to the front of the banana, but you could do more if you’d prefer.

 Once covered, Elise would try to sprinkle on some sugar.
 Sometimes it made it onto the banana; sometimes it did not make it onto the banana.
 As you can probably guess, I figured out that if we added the chocolate in strips, she would have better luck making the stripes, so that’s what we did (after I had put the camera down, of course).